loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 #align(center, pll_types)

-The first row are the types that correspond to the positive fragment of polarised linear logic.
+The first row are the types that correspond to polarised linear logic.
 In the second row are the types that are added on top of polarised linear logic.
 The circle ($circle$), called _empty stack_ is a primitive type added to #ln.
 The box type constructor ($square$) represents a pointer to a type.
 The last two are versions of negation ($not$) #todo[förklara lite mer här].
 The meaning